MartaTkacz/Ryanair/README.md

 Download the repo or just the test file `test_booking_a_flight.py`

-1.Open terminal in the same folder where you have download the file
+1. Open terminal in the same folder where you have download the file
 2. `pipenv shell`
 3. `pipenv install selenium, pytest, pytest-selenium`
 4. `pipenv run python -m pytest`